cesarsalesgomes/dna/README.md

 # DNA

-Creation of a fullstack project in Typescript, with the objective of joining three well-regarded tools in the community (back-end NestJS/Directus, front-end Angular) in order to create an application that will serve as a prototype for projects that want to have the current best practices in the market for development and for management
+Fullstack prototipe project in Typescript, with the objective of joining three well-regarded tools in the community (`back-end `NestJS / Directus, `front-end` Angular) in order to create an initial environment with the main necessary settings that a project commonly requires during its lifetime, so during its development try to focus as much as possible only on the code development required by the application.

 <br />